justincanavandev/gig-manager-new/README.md

 The app shouldn't start without `.env` variables!
 Please don't hesitate to reach out, I would be happy to send over `.env` varaibles!
 Please do not commit to source control.

+## Contributing

+1. Create a branch (prepend with first initial and last name, for example `jcanavan/gig-create`)
+2. Make changes locally
+3. Push branch to remote repo
+4. Create a pull request

 ## Useful Documentation
 - [Next.js (use App router)](https://nextjs.org)
 - [NextAuth.js](https://next-auth.js.org)